Skip to main content

 Tejvan organises short-distance running and cycling races for the Sri Chinmoy Marathon Team in his home city of Oxford.
 He is also a very good cyclist, having won the National hill climb championships in 2013 and finished 3rd in the National 100 Mile Time Trials in 2014.

-• SCMT Youtube Channel
+• Stutisheel 3100 Mile Playlist Youtube Channel

-Race Director's updates
+• Race Director's updates

 By Tejvan Pettinger author bio »